- Off road parking

 Two bedrooms: 1 x first floor double, 1 x ground floor twin.
 Ground floor bathroom with bath with shower over, basin & WC.
 Open-plan living area with fitted kitchen, dining area & sitting area with log-effect electric fire.

 Oil central heating with electric fire in sitting area.
-Electric cooker, microwave, fridge (no ice box), table top freezer, washing machine, dishwasher, TV with Freeview, video, DVD, CD player.
+Electric cooker, microwave, fridge (no ice box), table top freezer, washing machine, dishwasher, TV with Freeview, video, DVD, CD player, WiFi.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Travel cot and highchair on request.
 Off road parking for 2 cars.
 Enclosed lawned garden with patio, garden furniture & BBQ.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop & pub 3 miles.

 Note: Up until 27th September 2014, this property is pet free.
 From 27th September 2014, the property will accept one well-behaved dog.